The-Poolz/ReactHelperV2/README.md

 Run `pnpm get-abi <documentId>` to download a contract ABI from `https://data.poolz.finance/graphql`.
-The file will be saved under `generated/abi/` using the contract's `NameVersion` as the filename.
-A Wagmi contract file with the same name will also be generated in `generated/contracts/`.
+The file will be saved under `generated/abi/` using the contract's name (without the version) as the filename.
+A Wagmi contract file with the same base name will also be generated in `generated/contracts/`.